Artix Installation

 HOOKS=(base udev autodetect modconf kms keyboard keymap consolefont block encrypt lvm2 filesystems fsck)

-Re-run mkinitcpio, exit the system, output the mount points, & generate the filesystem table:
+Re-run mkinitcpio, exit the system, generate the filesystem table, & output the mount points:

 mkinitcpio -p linux